 distracted while driving, reading, and doing other tasks.
 These behaviors

-frequently lead to underperformance at the workplace and challenging relationships.
+frequently lead to underperformance at work and challenging relationships.

-into two categories: inattentiveness and hyperactivity/impulsivity.
+into two symptom categories: inattentive and hyperactive/impulsive.
 A person

 may fall into one category or into both, called combined type.
 To be diagnosed with ADHD, at least five